kbrother/NeuKron/README.md

-# NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices and Tensors
+# NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices (e.g., Bipartite Graphs) and Tensors

-This repository is the official implementation of NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices and Tensors (anonymized).
+This repository is the official implementation of NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices (e.g., Bipartite Graphs) and Tensors (anonymized).

 ## Requirements